farmerbb/Taskbar/README.md

 * Internet connection (to download dependencies)

 Once all the prerequisites are met, simply cd to the base directory of the project and run "./gradlew assembleFreeDebug" to start the build.
 Dependencies will download and the build will run.
 After the build completes, cd to "app/build/outputs/apk" where you will end up with the APK file "app-free-debug.apk", ready to install on your Android device.

-For ROM developers, Taskbar can also be built from source using the included Android.mk file.
-(For Nougat, use Taskbar version 3.6; for Oreo, use the latest version)

 ## Icon Pack Support
 Taskbar includes support for ADW-style icon packs.
 If you are an icon pack developer and would like to include support for applying the icon pack from within your app, simply use the following code: